Circular orders: topology and continuous actions: Topology of circular orders

 \end{defin}

+For every linearly ordered set $(X,\leq)$ and its associated circular order $R_{\leq}$ (Remark \ref{r:chech}(1)) the given linear order $\leq$ is a cut on $(X,R_{\leq})$.
 Every point $z$ of a circularly ordered set $(X,R)$ defines a standard pointed cut $\leq_z$ on $X$ as it was defined in Remark \ref{r:chech}(2).
-For every linearly ordered set $(X,\leq)$ and its associated circular order $R_{\leq}$ (Remark \ref{r:chech}(1)) the given linear order $\leq$ is a cut on $(X,R_{\leq})$.